EndPointCorp/end-point-blog/2011/06/12/mongodb-replication-from-postgres-using.html.md

 }
 ```

 Why the difference in counts?
 We only started replicating after we populated the Postgres tables on the master databases with 100,000 rows, so the eighteen thousand is the number of rows that was changed during the subsequent pgbench run.
 (Note that pgbench uses randomness, so your numbers will be different than the above).
-In the future Bucardo will support the ["onetimecopy"](http://bucardo.org/wiki/Onetimecopy) feature for MongoDB, but until then we can fully populate the pgbench_accounts collection simply by "touching' all the records on one of the masters:
+In the future Bucardo will support the [“onetimecopy”](https://bucardo.org/Onetimecopy/) feature for MongoDB, but until then we can fully populate the pgbench_accounts collection simply by ‘touching’ all the records on one of the masters:

 ```bash
 $ psql btest1 -c 'UPDATE pgbench_accounts SET aid=aid'